 2. It has a “keep warm plate”, which I imagine is a feature on many/most coffee makers today.

 3. Easy.
 I like easy.
 Easy to set the clock.
 Easy to understand.
 I hate to open instructions and see a bunch of gobbledy-gook I must decipher.

 Coffee making should not be difficult.
 It’s one of the first things we coffee drinkers do each morning: make our coffee.
 Before our brains are pumping on all cylinders!

 This is just my personal review.
 I was not compensated in any way.
 I simply chose this Melitta coffee maker after looking at coffee makers from various companies online.

-I purchased it on the Walmart.com website, and have been using it for a few days.
+I purchased it on the Walmart.com website, and have only been using it for a few days.

-I chose the Melitta because I had not used it before, and decided I liked the look of it.
+I chose the Melitta because I had not used this brand before, and decided I liked the look of it.
 Plus the price was also well under $50.